withhaibun/haibun/README.md

 # Installation

-The installation uses a sh script, it is tested in Linux & Mac OS X, should also work on Windows using WSL.
+The installation uses a shell script, it is tested in Linux & macOS, and should also work on Windows using WSL.

 Clone this repo, and install lerna and typescript globally;